MIC-DKFZ/niicat/Readme.md

 This is a tool to quickly preview nifti images on the terminal.
 This can be helpful if you are working on a remote server via SSH and do not have a -X connection.
 It uses [libsixel](https://github.com/saitoha/libsixel) to display the images.
+Niicat can also display png, jpg or similar images.

 ### Install: